When Fewer Layers Break More Chains: Layer Pruning Harms Test-Time Scaling in LLMs: Conclusion

 \section{Conclusion}

 This work provides new insights into how layer pruning reshapes long-chain reasoning in LLMs through the lens of test-time scaling.
 We find that even minimal layer removal can collapse test-time scaling, especially sequential test-time scaling, causing severe failures on reasoning-intensive benchmarks despite stability on knowledge tasks.
-Moreover, supervised fine-tuning has limited effect on recovering the lost test-time scaling.
+Moreover, small-scale supervised fine-tuning has limited effect on recovering the lost test-time scaling.
 Our in-depth analyses reveal recurring loops, reduced trajectory diversity and diminished self-reflection of model generation after layer pruning, pointing to structural damage rather than surface-level accuracy loss.
 Overall, our results highlight a fundamental trade-off: efficiency gains from layer pruning often undermine the very mechanisms that enable strong reasoning.
 We call for caution in applying layer pruning to reasoning-centric settings and advocate for layer pruning methods that explicitly safeguard test-time scaling.
 Future work could explore hybrid strategies that balance efficiency with robustness, ensuring that pruning preserves both performance and reasoning depth.